andrewrds/hheat/README.md

 # hive-heat
-Control Hive smart thermostat from command line
+Control Hive smart thermostat from the command line